Grandma’s Classic Ham and Swiss Layered Salad (Easy Potluck Recipe)

 Tried this recipe?Mention @KaleandCroutons or tag #kaleandcroutons!

 Do you love keeping your layered salad traditional with peas and red onions, or do you like to customize yours with shredded carrots or cheddar?
 Let me know your family’s favorite variations in the comments below!
-Please take a quick second to leave a review and a star rating if you try this beloved recipe—your support helps keep Grandma’s Classic Ham and Swiss Layered Salad (Easy Potluck Recipe) a favorite for home cooks everywhere!
+Please take a quick second to leave a review and a star rating if you try this beloved recipe—your support helps keep our kitchen growing!

 P.S.
-If Jetpack automatically shared this hearty potluck recipe to your Facebook, Instagram, or Pinterest feed today, don’t forget to save or pin it so you have the perfect show-stopping side dish ready for your next big family gathering!
-To wrap up, I genuinely believe Grandma’s Classic Ham and Swiss Layered Salad (Easy Potluck Recipe) shines at any event and should be on your must-make list.
+If Jetpack automatically shared this hearty potluck recipe to your social media feed today, don’t forget to save or pin it so you have the perfect show-stopping side dish ready for your next big family gathering!

 Leave a Reply